 MSX2 Japanese Computer

-The Japanese MSX2 8-Bit Computer
+The Japanese MSX2 8-Bit Computer: A Deep Dive into Retro Computing

 Classic Computer Retro

-There are multiple variants of the MSX2 8-bit computer the one that I currently have in my possession is the Panasonic A1 Personal Computer FS-A1.
+There are multiple variants of the MSX2 8-bit computer.
+The one that I currently have in my possession is the Panasonic A1 Personal Computer FS-A1.

-What is the MSX Game system or computer?
+What is the MSX Game System or Computer?

-Japanese MSX2 8 BIT Computer featured
+Japanese MSX2 8-BIT Computer

-The MSX runs Microsoft Basic and MS DOS 1.1
+The MSX runs Microsoft BASIC and MS-DOS 1.1.

 The BEST MSX2 Computer